calben/UnrealPakLoaderPlugin/docs/README.md

 You may either create pak files using the Project Launcher inside the editor or by running the automation tool yourself.
 I recommend creating a batch file or a utility script that will call on the automation tool, as then your team will be reliably using the same build settings.

+If you're using Unreal 4.19 or earlier, your DLC will "fail" to build and return an error code.
+Part of the build process is failing, but it doesn't affect your pak file or your asset registry, so it's not really an issue.

 ### Preparing with the Project Launcher

 1. Go to the project launcher and create a new custom launch profile